FirebaseExtended/angularfire/docs/guide/user-auth.md

     templateUrl: "views/home.html",
     resolve: {
       // controller will not be loaded until $waitForSignIn resolves
-      // Auth refers to our $firebaseAuth wrapper in the example above "currentAuth": ["Auth", function(Auth) {
+      // Auth refers to our $firebaseAuth wrapper in the factory below "currentAuth": ["Auth", function(Auth) {
         // $waitForSignIn returns a promise so the resolve waits for it to complete return Auth.$waitForSignIn();